peyo/project-mech/README.md

 ## Limitations
 **Car Makes**<br/>
 You can only add **Toyota, Honda, and Chevrolet** cars at the moment to your garage.
+Technically, you can add any car.
+There just isn't data to support them outside of the ones mentioned previously.
 This is because the database isn't fully populated with other cars.

 **DTC**<br/>
 These are the only codes that will work at the moment.
 Same reason as above, this is because the database isn't fully populated with other DTCs.<br/><br/>